build-week-tripsplit/Back-End/README.md

 # Trip Split - Back-End

+**PITCH:**

 Instead of scrambling at the end of a trip or a dinner to figure out who pays for what, Trip Split keeps things simple.
 Everything is divided equally and there’s no more guessing game involved.
-No need to whip out the calculator on your iPhone after an uber ride and you can plan out trips in advance so you’re always on budget.
+No need to whip out the calculator on your iPhone after an uber ride, and you can plan out trips in advance so you’re always on budget.

 [**Product Canvas Document**](https://docs.google.com/document/d/1eoyBH13hhQFvpHTtV978ntf0xoMhakGSofl6rWgmx8g/edit?usp=sharing)